Albert Kahn (architect): Death and legacy

 Kahn died in Detroit on December 8, 1942.
 Many of his personal working papers and construction photographs are housed at University of Michigan's Bentley History Library.
 His personal working library, the Albert Kahn Library Collection, is housed at Lawrence Technological University in Southfield, Michigan.
 The Archives of American Art at the Smithsonian house most of the family's correspondence and other materials.

 The life and works of Kahn were celebrated in an exhibition of photographs, drawings, and models at the Detroit Institute of Arts from September 15 to November 1, 1970.
 It commemorated the 75th anniversary of the architectural firm which was founded by Kahn.
 Many of Detroit's leading industrialists who work in the buildings designed by Kahn were present at the celebration.

 A staff writer for the Times Herald newspaper in 1970 wrote that Kahn was often called the father of industrial architecture.
 He was referred to as Architect of the Colossal by Reader's Digest magazine.
 The science museum Franklin Institute in Philadelphia recognized him as an architectural pioneer and awarded him their gold medal.
-The American Institute of Architecture awarded him two of their gold medals in his lifetime.
-The staff writer estimated that Kahn was the architect of two billion dollars worth of structures before his death in 1942.
+The American Institute of Architects awarded him two of their gold medals in his lifetime.
+The staff writer estimated that Kahn was the architect of two billion dollars' worth of structures before his death in 1942.
 The committee on science and arts of the Detroit Institute of Arts noted that none of Kahn's discoveries were ever patented, but instead were placed in the hands of architects and engineers engaged in construction during World Wars I and II.
 The 184 page catalogue put in book form called The Legacy of Albert Kahn consists of two essays on the works of Kahn, one by W. Hawkins Ferry the architectural writer and Honorary Curator of Architecture at the Detroit Institute of Arts and another written by Walter B. Sanders as a Professor of Architecture at the University of Michigan.

 Detroit Free Press writer and historian John Gallagher notes that Kahn produced 1900 buildings, among them being the Fisher Building, the General Motors headquarters, the Ford River Rouge Complex, and many buildings on the campus of the University of Michigan.
 He points out that what was modern in 1920, like his automobile factories that he built between 1900 and 1920 were obsolete by 1990s standards and were being torn down.
 Some of his other buildings at that time no longer served the purpose for which they were constructed and were being remodeled for other uses.